Skip to Main Content

 Manuscript and Other Unpublished Materials

-1. We serve as the repository for the records of Earlham College and the Earlham School of Religion.
+1. We serve as the repository for the records of Earlham College and its graduate programs.

 2. We serve as the repository for Friends United Meeting (formerly the Five Years Meeting of Friends), Indiana Yearly Meeting of Friends, Western Yearly Meeting of Friends, Northern Yearly Meeting of Friends, the New Association of Friends, and other Quaker organizations based in the Midwest.